-The Spirit Vertigo Tarot deck is a labor of love in progress, on the back-burner for now.
+The Spirit Vertigo Tarot deck is a labor of love in progress, currently under heavy revisions.
 This deck will follow after the Black Ink Tarot.
 These illustrations are concept pieces circa 2015-2016.
-I no longer work in this marker technique, so the finished deck will be reworked in a new medium, most likely brushed ink.
+I no longer work in this marker technique, so the finished deck will be reworked in ink.
 Follow updates and process notes on my tarot blog.
 As this is a work in progress, all images are subject to change.
 All images by Evvie Marin of Interrobang Tarot, 2015-2016.

 Prints & Posters

 Prints and posters of select Spirit Vertigo process illustrations are available now, made to order, in the shop.

 The Big Picture